danialramzan/FinanciallyFitGymApp/README.md

 -  **As a user,  at the end of the month I want to receive a monthly bill that shows the total amount I owe based on my attendance records, making it easy to track my expenses.**

--  **As a user,  at the end of the month I want to receive a monthly bill that shows the total amount I owe based on my attendance records, making it easy to track my expenses.**